 \section{Large $d$ behavior of the Feynman amplitudes}

-In this section we investigate the large rank behavior of the melonic Feynman amplitudes.
-We start with the heuristic computation of the relevant quantities $\tau$ and $\tau^\prime$, and then extend our results to all orders of the perturbative expansion, for two point and vacuum amplitudes.
-In a second time, we build an exact renormalization group equation and show that no fixed point may be finded in this large $d$-limit.
-The result of this section therefore solve the closed equation of the two point correlation function at large rank limit exploration.
+In this section, we investigate the large rank behavior of the melonic Feynman amplitudes.
+We start with the heuristic computation of the relevant quantities $\tau$ and $\tau^\prime$, and then extend our results to all orders of the perturbative expansion, for two-point and vacuum amplitudes.
+A second time, we build an exact renormalization group equation and show that no fixed point may be found in this large $d$-limit.
+The result of this section, therefore, solves the closed equation of the two-point correlation function at large rank limit exploration.